 Just make sure the button placement is tailored to your needs because some mice have the buttons on one side only, which will complicate the use for some people.
 If you’re looking for the best ambidextrous mouse, please check out the following products.

-- The Best Ambidextrous Mice for 2021
+- The Best Ambidextrous Mice

 - Logitech G300s Optical Ambidextrous Gaming Mouse – 9 Programmable Buttons, Onboard Memory